-Donald Trump Banned From U.K. City By Its Lord Mayor Ahead Of Official State Visit
+Donald Trump Banned From U.K City By Its Lord Mayor Ahead Of Official State Visit

-Donald Trump has been called many things, but this might be the first time that he’s been called a “wasteman” by a British Lord Mayor.
-As BBC News reports, Magid Magid, the Lord Mayor of Sheffield, used the term to describe the U.S. president and “banned” him from the city.
+Donald Trump has been called many things but this might be the first time that he’s been called a “wasteman” by a British Lord Mayor.
+As BBC News report, Magid Magid, the Lord Mayor of Sheffield used the term to describe the U.S president and “banned” him from the city.
 “Wasteman” is a common British insult and is roughly the equivalent to “loser” in American slang.

 According to the BBC, Magid made the pronouncement on Twitter and at a Sheffield City Council meeting.
 He issued his Trump ban while wearing a sombrero which he said was in solidarity with the people of Mexico.